sid-unizar/apertium-lexinfo-mapping/README.md

 Original set of tags used in the Apertium family of dictionaries: https://github.com/apertium/apertium-trunk

 **References**:

+Gracia, J., Villegas, M., Gomez-Perez, A., & Bel, N. (2018).
+The apertium bilingual dictionaries on the web of data.
+Semantic Web, 9(2), 231-240.

 Donandt, K., & Chiarcos, C. (2019).
 Translation inference through multi-lingual word embedding similarity.
 In Proc. of TIAD-2019 Shared Task Translation Inference Across Dictionaries, at 2nd Language Data and Knowledge (LDK) conference.
 CEUR-WS.